academic-resources/odin/async-await.md

 ### ** The await keyword
 `await` is pretty simple: it tells JavaScript to wait for an asynchronous action to finish before continuing the function.
 It's like a 'pause until done' keyword.
 The `await` keyword is used to get a value from a function where you would normally use `.then()`.
-Instead of calling `.then()` after the asynchronous function, you would simply assign a variable to the result using `await`, then you can use the result in your code as you would in your synchronous code.**
+Instead of calling `.then()` after the asynchronous function, you would simply assign a variable to the result using `await`, then you can use the result in your code as you would in your synchronous code :**

 ---

 ### ** Error Handling
 Handling errors in `async` functions is very easy.
-Promises have the `.catch()` method for handling rejected promises, and since async functions just return a promise, you can simply call the function, and append a `.catch()` method to the end.**
+Promises have the `.catch()` method for handling rejected promises, and since async functions just return a promise, you can simply call the function, and append a `.catch()` method to the end :**

 ```js

 asyncFunctionCall().catch(err => {